Elderly woman lifted out of home in bathtub during tornado

 "We heard a boom,” she said.
 “We were laying in the bathtub in the bathroom, and we heard a boom.
 Then when we woke up, we were in the yard."

-With nothing more than a few bruises and scratches, Ms. Williams said she’s pretty stiff from the impact.

-Gray Volunteer Fire Department Captain, Nancy Rogers, was at the William’s home shortly after the tornado blew through.
+Gray Volunteer Fire Department Capt.
+Nancy Rogers was at the Williams' home shortly after the tornado blew through.
 She said trees blow down in the area frequently, but the damage from this tornado was unlike anything she’d seen.

 "These were people's homes this time,” Rogers said.
 “Every once and a while you'll hear about somebody's shop getting blown over, but these were people's homes."